CREATE INDEX

 Expressions are not supported as included columns since they cannot be used in index-only scans.

-Currently, the B-tree and the GiST index access methods support this feature.
-In B-tree and the GiST indexes, the values of columns listed in the INCLUDE clause are included in leaf tuples which correspond to heap tuples, but are not included in upper-level index entries used for tree navigation.
+Currently, the B-tree index access methods support this feature.
+In B-tree indexes, the values of columns listed in the INCLUDE clause are included in leaf tuples which correspond to heap tuples, but are not included in upper-level index entries used for tree navigation.

 name